Gun Control (a Legislative Issue)

 Since the idea of allowing people to keep and to bear arms stems from the second amendment’s declaration of the necessity of a “well regulated” militia, we could reasonably conclude that this amendment only applies to people who are part of the militia.
 Therefore, there would be no constitutional right for anyone else to keep or to bear arms.
 In addition, one could also reasonably conclude that the amendment gives the government the right to impose some limits on the rights to keep and to bear arms, if those limits did not go beyond what would be considered the usual limits.

 Of course, it is quite possible that the writers of the amendment would have expected that everyone would want to come to the aid of their country, and to protect it and its citizens from harm, whether that harm came from an external or internal source.
 Therefore, for everyone to be assured that their right to keep and to bear arms is protected by the second amendment, we could simply presume that gun ownership comes with an implied obligation to be part of the local militia, and to get the needed training that they would need.
-This would also mean that, in times of need, gun owners could expect to be called upon to be part of their local militia.
+This would also mean that, in times of need, gun owners should expect to be called upon to be part of their local militia.

 However, today we really do not have local militias as we did when the second amendment was written.
 Today, we have a standing army, national guards and some state guards.
 Although there are many so called private militias, all 50 states prohibit private paramilitary activity.
 Therefore, since local militias are no longer being used, the second amendment may no longer even be relevant.
 That is, unless we use the National Guard in place of militia.